u1i/apigeek.net/openai/voicegen.md

 ## Intro

 "Dear friends and colleagues.
 Most of you should be quite familiar with my voice, and maybe you realize that I sound somewhat different today.
 Well  – in fact, it's not the real me who is speaking right now.
-It's a computer generated recording that uses my voie samples to produce it.
+It's a computer generated recording that uses my voice samples to produce it.
 I must say it's quite fascinating!"

 [Generated voice](ulivoice.wav)